 There are also miscellaneous, low-priority but high-cost expenses such as:

 - Subscriptions like Spotify, Netflix, Hulu, BarkBox, etc.

 - Clothing, jewelry, and other shopping expenses

 These types of expenses may seem small or inexpensive — but $15 for Netflix, $20 for lunch 3 days a week, and the $12 Hulu subscription for that one show you like, and you're already at $267 for the month.
 It all adds up incredibly quickly.

-A budget is as easy as opening up an Excel Spreadsheet or Google Sheet and putting in numbers.
-There are also some online tools available such as Tiller Money & YNAB.
+Creating a budget is as easy as opening up an Excel Spreadsheet or Google Sheet and putting in numbers.
+There are also some online tools available such as Tiller & YNAB.
 It doesn't matter what you use — as long as you know how much money is coming in and going out each month, you're in good shape.

-Say it again: pay your credit cards off in full each month.
-Even with the best credit score, your interest rate is probably around the ballpark of 15%, but the average interest rate is anywhere from 16%-22%.
+I'll say it again: pay your credit cards off in full each month.
+Even with the best credit score, your interest rate is probably around the ballpark of 15%, but the average interest rate is anywhere from 16-22%.
 When you don't pay your credit card bill on time, you're subject to late fees, increased interest rates, and a serious demotion to your credit score.